developik-um/developik-um.github.io/README.md

 Note: Make sure that the name of the your repository corresponds to the following pattern "your_username.github.io"

+> Andrew Ether recommends using distributed version control like git so that is what I'm using in this tutorial as well.

   - Go into you project directory and type the following if you haven't initialized the project yet
 ```
     git init